-• All data for all chemicals to be remediated for each soil boring in RZ-B (Table A).
-Cells highlighted in orange indicate soil concentrations for one or more of the constituents exceeding defined comparison criteria and soil will be excavated.-These data will not be retained in the post-remediation health risk assessment (HRA).
-Cells highlighted in green indicate soil concentrations not exceeding defined comparison criteria.-These data will be retained in the post-remediation HRA.
+- All data for all chemicals to be remediated for each soil boring in RZ-B (Table A).
+Cells highlighted in orange indicate soil concentrations for one or more of the constituents exceeding defined comparison criteria and soil will be excavated.
+These data will not be retained in the post-remediation health risk assessment (HRA).
+Cells highlighted in green indicate soil concentrations not exceeding defined comparison criteria.
+These data will be retained in the post-remediation HRA.
 Cells highlighted in yellow indicate data still pending.
-Cells highlighted in purple indicate soil concentrations to remain above their respective cleanup criteria based one of the following: (1) for perchlorate, alternative remedial strategies including flushing and bioremediation are being evaluated, or (2) in the case of arsenic, concentrations is are located at depths below 10 feet bgs and are less than the deep background concentrationand no further remediation will occur as area will be backfilled.2 (3) for alpha BHC in sample location RSAQ4 at a depth of 10 to 11.5 feet this exceedance is being evaluated.
+Cells highlighted in purple indicate soil concentrations to remain above their respective cleanup criteria based one of the following: (1) for perchlorate, alternative remedial strategies including flushing and bioremediation are being evaluated, or (2) in the case of arsenic, concentrations are located at depths below 10 feet bgs and are less than the deep background concentration.
+(3) for alpha BHC in sample location RSAQ4 at a depth of 10 to 11.5 feet this exceedance is being evaluated.
 The proposed action for this area is currently being formulated and will be submitted and discussed with NDEP before being finalized.
-An errata to the RZ-B Excavation Plan will be prepared, if appropriate, presenting the final action proposed for this area.

-• Separate tables are also provided for each RZ-excavation area (Tables A-1 through A-24) that includeinclude data from the defining (def) and bordering (bor) soil borings.
+An errata to the RZ-B Excavation Plan will be prepared, if appropriate, presenting the final action proposed for this area. - Separate tables are also provided for each RZ-excavation area (Tables A-1 through A-24) that include data from the defining (def) and bordering (bor) soil borings.
 These tables provide the post-confirmation data, as well as original data that will be used in the HRA following excavation.